They will build our road: transformation coming to Horowhenua soon

 The Labour Government $12bn infrastructure announcement includes the Horowhenua Expressway and it will happen sooner than planned and it will have four lanes.
-Construction of O2NL is expected to start in 2025.
+Construction of O2NL is expected to start in 2025 with completion planned in 2029.

 "The decision to bring forward the construction of the Ōtaki to North of Levin Expressway (O2NL) is welcome news for our region," said Horowhenua District Mayor Bernie Wanden.